 Almost as many listed their desire to avoid the crowds on Black Friday as their primary reason for shopping online.
 Almost a third of online shoppers said they like the ability to easily compare prices.

 Almost 90% of retailers offered Cyber Monday sales.
 Forty-five percent of retailers offered coupons or a percentage discount while more than one-third had limited-time-only promotions.
 Fewer or 15% promoted a free gift with purchase.

-More than half of retailers offered to increase their "free shipping" budget, while one-third of retailers offered free shipping even earlier than ever.
-These retailers are smart because 36 percent of shoppers surveyed said they'd increase their online shopping only if shipping were free.
+More than half of retailers offered to increase their "free shipping" budget, while one-third of retailers offered free shipping even earlier than ever, and 36% of shoppers surveyed said they'd increase their online shopping only if shipping were free.

 Only a few online shoppers said they would buy less, thanks to expensive shipping charges.
 Others didn't like that they weren't able to see or handle their purchases ahead of time.
 Some customers didn't like having to wait for it to be shipped.

 Mobile Technology and Social Media

 Shoppers are using social media more than ever.
 Almost one-third said they would go to a company's Facebook page to get additional information about Cyber Monday sales.
 Twice as many would look at customer reviews on the company's website before buying any products or services.

 Another 20 percent optimize for tablet device apps.
 More than a third use QR codes in magazine and billboard ads.

 Online retailers also maximized their use of social media.
-Almost three-quarters said they'd promote sales on their Facebook pages while more than 40 percent promoted on Twitter.
+Almost three-quarters said they'd promote sales on their Facebook pages while more than 40% promoted on Twitter.

-According to the National Retail Federation Annual Survey, 40 percent of tablet users compare prices, while 20 percent redeem coupons.
+According to the National Retail Federation Annual Survey, 40% of tablet users compare prices, while 20% redeem coupons.
 Most important, almost a third buy online using their tablets.